narzantaria/megatron-app/README.md

 # megatron-app
-A versatile Node.js, TypeScript, React open-source app for building and managing APIs, manipulating data, and much more
+A versatile Node.js, TypeScript, React open-source app for building and managing APIs, manipulating data, and much more.

+Work in progress!